alan-turing-institute/empiarreader/joss/paper.md

 ## CLI Example

 You can use the EMPIARreader CLI to search the EMPIAR archive one directory at a time to find what you are looking for before then downloading those files to disk.
 First, you will need to choose an EMPIAR entry.
-Here we use a glob wildcard (`--select`) to list every subdirectory and file in a readable format:
+Here we use a glob wildcard (`--select "*"`) to list every subdirectory and file in a readable format:
 ```bash
 empiarreader search --entry 10934  --select "*" --verbose
 ```